-- Establishment. - a.
-The mayor or a majority of the council may request the creation of an ad hoc committee - b.
+- 1. Establishment. - The mayor or a majority of the council may request the creation of an ad hoc committee - b.
 The city manager or department director, together with the city attorney, shall work with the appropriate supporting department(s) and determine the scope and approximate duration the ad hoc committee will be needed. - c.
 The department director shall submit a request to the mayor, with a copy to the city clerk, requesting the creation of and appointment of up to four members to an ad hoc committee. - 2.
-Scheduling; Meetings. - a.
-Once an ad hoc committee has been established, all meeting requests shall be directed to the city clerk for coordination with member's calendars and to set a meeting location.
-Once confirmed, the city clerk shall notify the members, mayor's office, city manager (or designee), and the city attorney (or designee) of the meeting details. - b.
-Council members who are not members of an ad hoc committee shall not attend meetings of that ad hoc committee.
+Scheduling Meetings. - a.
+Once an ad hoc committee has been established, the City Clerk shall schedule the first meeting.
+Once confirmed, the city clerk shall notify the members, mayor's office, city manager (or designee), and the city attorney (or designee) of the meeting details.
+A regular meeting calendar will be established and adopted by the ad hoc committee. - b.
+A council member who is not a member of the standing committee may attend a standing committee meeting, provided the member attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public.